opensafely-core/actions-registry/uv-recipes-readme.md

 defined by the `UV_EXCLUDE_NEWER` timestamp.
 a.
 If `UV_EXCLUDE_NEWER` is not provided or provided as an empty string, it is set to the current lockfile's `exclude-newer` timestamp.
 b.
-If `UV_EXCLUDE_NEWER` is not provided or provided as an empty string, **and** the lockfile does not contain an `exclude-newer` timestamp, no timestamp cutoff is used.
+If `UV_EXCLUDE_NEWER` is not provided or provided as an empty string, **and** the lockfile does not contain an `exclude-newer` timestamp, no global timestamp cutoff is used.
-(i.e., the recipe will not attempt to implement the cooldown period.)
+(i.e., the recipe will not attempt to implement the global cooldown period)
 c.
 If `UV_EXCLUDE_NEWER` is provided as a timestamp, it will be used as the new timestamp cutoff and written into the lockfile.
 All dependencies will be updated to the latest compatible version inline with the new timestamp cutoff.

-The behaviour for (b) can be changed by tampering with the lockfile, but we are not going to do that.

 ### `just prodenv` recipe
 Install production dependencies into the virtual environment.